Fully charm tetraquark production at hadronic collisions with gluon radiation effects: Abstract

 \section{Abstract}

-We have completed the first complete next-to-leading order QCD calculation for the fully charm tetraquark state.
-By resumming over various gluon radiation effects, we have improved the precision of their hadroproduction cross-section to the order of ${\cal O}(\alpha_s^5)$.
-Through symmetry analysis, we investigated the possible quark configurations of the fully charm tetraquark and expanded its states in the color symmetry-antisymmetry basis.
-By combining LHCb data on the total cross section of the exotic hadron X(6900) and CMS measurements of its spin-parity, we extracted the non-perturbative but universal long-distance matrix elements.
-In the end, the rapidity and transverse momentum distributions are predicted, which await further experimental verification.
+We report the first complete next-to-leading order QCD calculation for processes involving fully charm tetraquark states, revealing that the renormalization constant of the color-singlet four charm quark operator is exactly unity at this order.
+We have investigated the possible quark configurations of the fully charm tetraquarks and expanded their states in the color symmetry-antisymmetry basis.
+By applying the transverse momentum dependent factorization formalism, large logarithms induced by soft and collinear gluon radiations are resummed to all orders in the expansion of the strong interaction coupling at the accuracy of next-to-leading logarithm.
+By combining LHCb data on the total cross section of the exotic hadron $X(6900)$ and CMS measurements of its spin-parity, we extracted its nonperturbative but universal long-distance matrix element.
+The rapidity and transverse momentum distributions of the $X(6900)$ and its spin-zero partners are also predicted, which await further experimental verification.

 \textit{Introduction.} Charm family hadrons, according to the color confinement principle, are believed to be capable of containing one, two, three, four or even more charm quarks.
-Although the $J/\psi$ meson composed of a charm-anticharm pair was discovered fifty-one years ago~\cite{E598:1974sol,SLAC-SP-017:1974ind} and the D meson composed of a charm-antilight quark two years later~\cite{Goldhaber:1976xn}, it was not until 2020 that the LHCb experiment found the first evidence of a pure charm tetraquark state, the $X(6900)$, in the $J/\psi$-pair invariant mass spectrum—using a data sample corresponding to an integrated luminosity of $9fb^{-1}$—thereby providing a signal for a hadron with multiple charm quarks~\cite{LHCb:2020bwg}.
+Although the $J/\psi$ meson composed of a charm-anticharm pair was discovered fifty-one years ago~\cite{E598:1974sol,SLAC-SP-017:1974ind} and the D meson composed of a charm-antilight pair two years later~\cite{Goldhaber:1976xn}, it was not until 2020 that the LHCb experiment found the first evidence of a pure charm tetraquark state, the $X(6900)$, in the $J/\psi$-pair invariant mass spectrum—using a data sample corresponding to an integrated luminosity of $9fb^{-1}$—thereby providing a signal for a hadron with multiple charm quarks~\cite{LHCb:2020bwg}.

 Using a data sample fifteen times larger but with a focus on the small rapidity region, both the ATLAS and CMS collaborations have confirmed the narrow $X(6900)$ state and observed another narrow structure around $7100MeV$ and a broad structure above twice the $J/\psi$ mass~\cite{ATLAS:2023bft,CMS:2023owd}.